rumineykova/git-lab/README.md

 # Let's practice
+Before you start:
+1. Create a github acccount.
-Before you start: check that you have git installed: </br>
+2. check that you have git installed: </br>
-Search for the git bash application </br>
+3. Open the git bash application (we will be using gitBash to write git command throughout the tutorial) </br>
 ## :warning:This week deliverables
 Completing assignments *Part I* and *Part II* is compulsory. </br>
 This is your deliverable for the week. </br>